 © Pint of Science, 2026.
 All rights reserved.

 Welcome to the third year of Pint of Science Gothenburg!
 We are excited to continue at Contrast Public House with three nights of exciting science talks and pub quizzes.
-This year for the first time we also introduce three "small pints": quick 5-minute talks by junior scientists who will give a small overview of a topic you might not know much about!
+This year for the first time we also introduce "small pints": quick 5-minute talks by junior scientists who will give a small overview of a topic you might not know much about!

 NOTE: The event is completely free and open to walk-in to the public.
 Registering for a ticket is optional, but it helps us gauge interest for the event!